 Davaar Island lies in Kilbrannan Sound at the mouth of Campbeltown Loch.

-Allow a good 45 minutes for the walk to the island (for both ways) and also give yourself half an hour (30 minutes) to traverse the rocks* around the South side to reach the cave.
+Allow yourself a good 45 minutes for the walk to the island (for both ways) and also give yourself half an hour (30 minutes) to traverse the rocks* around the South side to reach the cave.

 The painting can be found in the seventh cave, the entrance to which is marked by a small plaque on the cliff face and also by the many small cairns and wooden crosses made by visitors and pilgrims to the site.
 People travel from all over to visit several sites of religious significance on Kintyre.